carsonfenimore/libcamlite-rs-test/README.md

     low: 31 calls in past 1.0325396 seconds; 30.023062 calls/sec
     h264: 30 calls in past 1.0032188 seconds; 29.903748 calls/sec

-All in this takes up about 70MB of ram and a load average of 0.5 on a raspberry pi zero 2w, running bullseye aarch64!

-You can view the output.h264 file in VLC.
-The PPM should be viewable in any image viewer.
+All in about 70MB of RAM and a load average of 0.5 on a raspberry pi zero 2w, running bullseye aarch64!
+View the output.h264 file in VLC.
+View the PPM using any image viewer.